Open

 What is the Arts Across Canada and Abroad — Public Outreach?

-Arts Across Canada and Abroad Public Outreach offers up to $75,000 per project.
-It supports artistic presentations, public engagement activities, and non-literary publishing that connect artists with diverse audiences in Canada.
+Arts Across Canada and Abroad Public Outreach offers up to $75,000 per project to Canadian groups and organizations, including organizations receiving core funding, for public arts outreach.
+It supports artistic presentations, public development initiatives, and non-literary publishing that connect artists with diverse audiences across Canada.

 How much funding can be received?